 Since 2019, part of our fleet has been using GTL (Gas-to-Liquids), a synthetic fuel that generates much less NOx and particulates when burned.
 This is an undeniable step forward, complementing the technical evolution of engines, particularly for underground use.
 But the cost remains high.

-Since 2021, a contract for the supply of Oleo100, a sustainable alternative fuel based on French rapeseed, with an extremely favorable production carbon balance (over 50% CO2 This “field-to-wheel” approach has enabled us to save over 35 tonnes of CO2 over one year.
-However, homologation constraints restrict the wider use of this fuel.
+Since 2021, we have had a contract in place for the supply of Oleo100, a sustainable alternative fuel made from French rapeseed.
+Its carbon footprint is very favorable, with over 50% CO₂ savings “from field to wheel”.
+This choice enabled us to save more than 35 tonnes of CO₂ over one year.
+However, homologation constraints limit its large-scale development.

-4. Combining electric motors and hydrogen production: an immature sector
+4. Combining electric motors and hydrogen production: a sector to watch

 From 2020 onwards, ECT has been considering the development of a fleet of fuel cell-powered electric trucks, and the associated hydrogen production infrastructure.
 A partnership with Gaussin and Bouygues Energies & Services aimed to bring the first trucks into service in 2022.

-The lack of regulatory incentives, operational difficulties and the lack of maturity in the hydrogen sector have prevented us from achieving this objective.
+The lack of regulatory incentives and operational difficulties prevented us from achieving this objective.
 We remain convinced that this remains a solution for the future, and are working to structure the industry.
+In 2025, our recent partnership with the Hyliko company will give a new impetus to our research.
+To find out more, click here.

 5. Combining people and technology: efficient, long-term optimization